maarten-pennings/Lego-Mindstorms/ms4/faq.md

 Found [here](https://winaero.com/desktop-shortcut-store-app-windows-10/).

-## Can I redo the Getting Started?
+## Can I redo the getting started?

-In the Lego app, goto to Help > Settings > General and click the "Welcom Robot Inventors!".
+In the Lego app, goto to Help > Settings > General and click the "Welcome Robot Inventors!".

 ## What are the technical specs?